Subhasree05/AirCanvas/README.md

 # AirCanvas 🖌️

 AirCanvas is a virtual painting application that lets you draw in real-time using hand gestures, powered by **MediaPipe** and **OpenCV**.
-You can select colors, undo/redo strokes, save your canvas, and even clear the screen—all without touching the mouse or keyboard.
+You can draw, select colors, undo/redo strokes all without touching the mouse or keyboard.

 ---